preaction/Beam-Wire/CONTRIBUTING.md

 ### Using Dist::Zilla

-Once you have installed Dist::Zilla, you can get this distributions's dependencies by doing:
+Once you have installed Dist::Zilla, you can get this distribution's dependencies by doing:

 ```